basham/rivet-icons-webpack-react/README.md

 npm install --save react react-dom
 ```

-In the entry file, import the production-ready React dependencies and add a `?asset` [resource query](https://webpack.js.org/configuration/module/#ruleresourcequery) to the end.
+In the entry file, import the production-ready React dependencies and add the [resource query](https://webpack.js.org/configuration/module/#ruleresourcequery) `?asset` to the end.
 This should be done only once in the application, and ideally as early as possible.

 ```js
 // ./src/index.js